 Internal discussions and various podcast guests have revealed mixed feelings about the term, and whether or not it persists remains to be seen.
 How often do we distinguish sites as web1 versus web2 in casual conversation?
 Do we still call the web the “information superhighway”?
 While no one can predict the future, I feel interacting with Metaverse-related content will slowly become just as ubiquitous as the current iteration of the web, and integrating immersive experiences with the real world will become so seamless that the merging point between the digital and physical won’t need a term.

-Going deeper, what kind of UI inputs are the most successful for VR experiences?
+Going deeper, what kind of UI inputs make the most sense in VR headsets?
 How energy-efficient can we make crypto transactions and mining?
 Will consumers adopt AR wearables?
 How will these experiences be regulated?
 It is an exciting time for software developers, 3D modelers, and game designers everywhere to rethink how we work, shop, and play.

 There are clear limitations to the 2D text and images we’re accustomed to from the web.
 Metaverse-related technologies will provide a faster and more complete delivery system of critical information and will broaden the bandwidth between information we seek and our ability to process and understand it.
 In terms of engagement, content comprehension, and the telling of a more complete story, interactive 3D is the way to go.
-The ability to view beautifully rendered products in full 3D and how they will look when placed in a physical environment is a clear use case for AR.
-Becoming certified and trained on safe forklift operation can be scaled and standardized with a well crafted VR simulation.
+The ability to view beautifully rendered products in full 3D and how they will look when placed in a physical environment is a clear use case for Metaverse AR.
+Becoming certified and trained on safe forklift operation can be scaled and standardized with a well crafted Metaverse Unity VR simulation.
 The blockchain is providing users with true digital ownership of their assets.

 As with other periods of disruption, there will be hits, misses, and fast talking innovators making bold claims of uniting the world or eliminating poverty.
 How we steer this ship is essential.
 Old guard tech companies have invested heavily in the development of their walled gardens that threaten open and decentralized iterations on the metaverse.
 Virtual communities and addictive gaming experiences run the risk of disconnecting us further physically as users retreat into our online personas.
 Cryptocurrencies and NFTs can be extremely volatile for those looking to cash in on the short term.
 Being aware of the pitfalls, there are clear advantages and paths forward to a more invisible and seamless interaction with the web that promotes real world human interaction, encourages outdoor activities, and enhances the accumulation of knowledge.